tbauman88/cocktails-rolodex/README.md

 # CocktailsRolodex

+## Docker

+Run `npm run docker:start` to build your api project and start your docker container.

 ## Development server

 Run `nx serve cocktails` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.